Active Directory Self-Service Password Reset

 The procedure of self-password resetting or account unlocking is pretty simple.

-By clicking the Reset password link in Windows logon screen or Web Interface a user gets to the Self Password Reset wizard, where is proposed to enter a user name.
+By clicking the Reset password link in Windows logon screen or Web Interface a user gets to the Self Password Reset wizard, where he/she is asked to enter a user name.

-If SMS verification is enabled a user will be asked to enter a code, sent to your mobile phone.
+If SMS or email verification is enabled, a user will be asked to enter a code sent to his/her mobile phone or mailbox.

-In case of success you obtain the right to reset a password.
+In case of success, a user obtains the right to reset a password.

 Self-Service Password Reset is User Friendly

 Adaxes helps resolve this issue.
-It is possible to configure Web Interface for showing a custom message with password requirements and allow users to check an effective password policy.
+It is possible to configure Web Interface to show a custom message with password requirements and allow users to check an effective password policy.

-Also Adaxes enables generating a strong secure password, which would correspond to all the requirements of password policy, and spell it out for better remembering.
+Also, Adaxes enables generating a strong secure password, that would correspond to all the requirements of the password policy, and spell it out for better remembering.
 All these features will help end-users to perform password reset seamlessly in a very short time.

 For now, Self-Service Password Reset is the only way of conducting decentralized, secure and efficient measures for Active Directory password resetting and account unlocking throughout the whole company.
-It provides return of investments within couple of month and keeps working for your company, guaranteeing streamline workflow and saving resources.
+It provides return of investments within a couple of months and keeps working for your company, guaranteeing streamlined workflow and saving resources.